Clean input data

-Garbage in, garbage out.
-So pay serious attention to cleaning your input data as it is the foundation of your spreadsheet and if possible, do it in such a way that it becomes an automated process for the next time you use the same spreadsheet, because garbage in means garbage out!
+Pay serious attention to clean input data as it is the foundation of your spreadsheet!
+If possible, clean it in such a way that it becomes an automated process for the next time you use the same spreadsheet, because garbage in means garbage out!

-You will probably recognize the follow situation: Your spreadsheet has several input sources, from different systems, the format of this data is different for each system.
+Your spreadsheet has several input sources, from different systems, the format of this data is different for each system.
 The data received seems to be incomplete, and it also includes a lot duplicates.
 One system uses points for decimals, the other uses commas.
 It contains complete tables that are of no use to you at all, and the date used is 11.03.2018, does this mean 3 November 2018 or 11 March 2018?
-All these issues and you are expected to have your data analysis ready by tomorrow…
+So many issues and the deadline for your data analysis is tomorrow…

-Most Excel users dislike the process data cleansing and prefer to start their analyses straight away, but don’t underestimate the importance of clean input data!
+Most Excel users dislike the process data cleansing and prefer to start their analysis straight away, but don’t underestimate the importance of clean input data!
 No matter how much pressure there is from your organization to deliver the analysis quickly.

 Quick wins in the dataset?

-Often there is a lot you can do in the dataset itself to make it usable for analyses.
-Replace points with commas, delete lines, delete duplicates, etc. Please note: a manually modified dataset is very difficult to validate by controllers and accountants.
+Often there is a lot you can do in the dataset itself to prepare it for analysis: replace points with commas, delete lines, delete duplicates, etc. Please note: a manually modified dataset is very difficult to validate by controllers and accountants.
 The connection between the original input data and the modified “Excel source data” is a well-known frustration.
-So, when possible, clean your data using formulas and reserve separate tabs for the original source data (1 source, 1 tab) and the cleaned up data.
+So, when possible, clean your data using formulas and reserve separate tabs for the original source data (1 source, 1 tab) and the final, clean input data.

-Do you get more information than you actually need from your input source?
-Don’t burden your own spreadsheet with it.
-Supplied tables that you don’t use shouldn’t be included in the spreadsheet.
-If possible, run the export scripts of other systems in such a way that they don’t export useless additional columns.
-At the very least, make sure that the tab with the edited data doesn’t contain the unnecessary data.
+Do you get more information from your input source than you actually need?
+Don’t burden your file with it.
+Imported tables that you don’t use shouldn’t be included in your spreadsheet.
+If possible, run the export scripts of other systems in such a way that they don’t export useless, additional columns.
+At the very least, make sure that the tab with the clean input data does not contain the unnecessary data.

 Have numbers been recognized as numbers?